OctopusDeploy/blog/blog/2021-09/workato-connector/index.md

 ## Getting Started

-Creating workflows in Workato with the Octopus Deploy connector is easy; simply search for "Octopus" to the **Custom Connectors** section of the **Community Library**.
+Creating workflows in Workato with the Octopus Deploy connector is easy; simply search for "Octopus" in the **Custom Connectors** section of the **Community Library**.
 Navigating to the connector will provide its description along with its source code.
 To use it, simply click the button, "Install connector".

 ![](octopus-deploy-in-community-library.png)